KashanRauf/Realm-Of-Ruins/README.md

 Stuff that may be useful, include a link/name and a short description
 * [Brackeys](https://www.youtube.com/@Brackeys) on Youtube, tons of great tutorials on game design
 * [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), as opposed to VSCode (what I assume most people use), this version of visual studio has way better Unity integration and intellisense
+* [Numberphile's Golden Ratio video]() can give you some interesting ideas for the generating bullet patterns, our entire mechanic is built on top of this

 ## Collaborators
 * Kashan Rauf